 Military Repatriation ResearchNo one left behind.

-“No one left behind” is more than a motto to the U.S. military.
-The Defense POW/MIA Accounting Agency (DPAA) coordinates ongoing efforts to repatriate remains of unaccounted for service personnel from WWII, Korea, and Vietnam.
-This effort requires the location of the two closest relatives and other family DNA donors to assist in the identification of remains.
-If you are a family member who has received a phone call in regard to an unaccounted-for soldier in your family, please feel free to contact us here or to return the phone call and leave a confidential voicemail message.
-We are looking forward to speaking with you.
+“No one left behind” is a sacred military vow.
+The Defense POW/MIA Accounting Agency (DPAA) coordinates ongoing efforts to bring home remains of unaccounted-for service members from WWII, Korea, and Vietnam.
+This effort requires the location of the service member’s two closest relatives and other family DNA donors to assist in the identification of remains.
+Stone House Historical Research is honored to be part of the effort to locate these US Army family members.

-Catherine W. Desmarais, a U.S. Department of Defense qualified genealogist since 2012, and her team research military repatriation cases for the US Army.
-For each case, they locate the two people most closely related to the soldier (primary and secondary next-of kin), plus three mitochondrial DNA donors, one y-DNA donor, and when possible, a close autosomal DNA donor.
+Catherine W. Desmarais, CG®, a U.S. Department of Defense qualified genealogist since 2012, and the military researchers on the Stone House Historical Research team – Ruy Cardoso, CG®; Emma Compton; Linda Hunter; Ami Mulligan; Amber Tauscher; and Mark Wentling – provide genealogical research support for US Army military repatriation cases.
+For each case, we examine the soldier’s military file to glean dates of birth and death, addresses, and parents’ names.
+Research in census records, historic newspapers, vital records, address and telephone directories, and other resources then leads us forward in time to the soldier’s living relatives.
 In some cases, the soldier has living siblings, adult children, or nieces and nephews.
 In other cases, finding eligible DNA donors requires researching the soldier’s ancestors back into the 1800s and then tracing lines forward to living distant cousins.